 Likewise, the coordinate system the Map uses is also in black text because the coordinate system for the map was defined when we created the map, using default Pseudo-Mercator.

-Next, we import a shapefile to create a drawing, and then we add that drawing to the map.
+To continue on with this example, we next import a shapefile to create a drawing, and then we add that drawing to the map.

 When we drag and drop the buildings drawing into the map it does not appear in Monaco.